 The trademark “ear” of Plastylite disappeared immediately from the vinyl trail-off, however existing inventory stocks of Blue Note “original” labels and covers were used up first before printing more, and these early pressings for Liberty with older labels are commonly passed off as original Blue Note (note: no ear!).
 Blue Note Records became a Division of Liberty Records Inc, which name replaced the “New York” address on the record label.
-After 1968 the increasingly troubled Liberty Records was acquired by Transamerica, a diversified financial conglomerate who also owned United Artists, into which it ultimately merged Blue Note Records.
-The label remained officially the “Division of Liberty” until 1970, however pressing quality, studio engineering and cover art became increasingly variable in quality from here on..
+After 1968 the increasingly troubled Liberty Records was acquired by Transamerica, a diversified financial conglomerate who also owned United Artists, into whose record division it ultimately merged Blue Note Records.
+The label remained officially the “Blue Note Records – a Division of Liberty” until 1970, however pressing quality, studio engineering and cover art became increasingly variable in quality from here on.

 Catalogue numbers 4253 – 4300 were first releases by Liberty, while earlier catalogue numbers were reissues apart from a few deferred pressings, released long after their recording date and allocation of their Blue Note catalogue number.
 All lack the telltale “ear”, and audio quality is variable.
 Early reissues from 1966 can be the match of Plastylite, but the quality soon dropped off, as they did across the industry.
 It is not uncommon to find pressings of this period where the dynamic range is compressed: the top-end subdued (treble rolled off, nominally to reduce tape hiss), and the bottom end muddy and confused.

-The anomalous blue and black label design issued by the west coast arm of United Artists.
-Probably indicative of the creative tensions between LA and New York at the time, it smacks of a “we can do whatever we want here in California” attitude.
+The anomalous black/turquiose label design issued by the west coast arm of United Artists.
+Corporate design probably indicative of the creative tensions between LA and New York at the time, it smacks of a “we can do whatever we want here in California” attitude.
 The sound quality is often very good, though not consistently.
 Almost always stereo, with scarce exceptions.
-Sought after by collectors-on-a-budget in the know, these pressings are much cheaper than Blue Note originals and can be similarly a very forward presentation, a good place-holder until you can get an original Blue Note.
+Sought after by budget collectors in the know, these pressings are much cheaper than Blue Note originals and can be similarly a very forward presentation, a good place-holder until you can get an original Blue Note.
 Similar price-point to Japanese pressings, which are often more silky and restrained than Liberty/UA, but generally will have been better-looked after.

 9a.
 DIVISION OF UNITED ARTISTS (EAST COAST) 1971-3

 Many of these “Division of United Artists” reissues are exceptional quality pressings which, unexpectedly, do not bear an RVG stamp in the run-out, meaning they were not pressed with metalwork pulled from an original van Gelder Master, like later United Artists reissues.
 Most (90%+) are mono only, manufactured at a time when stereo was the format of choice in the US.
 The origin of these pressings remains unclear, I suspect destined for the Japanese market (hence mono authenticity), but for some reason didn’t travel.
-They are underpriced by sellers who class them along with later reissues.There are suspicions they may have been pressed with metalwork derived from masters created for the Japanese market or remastered from the original tapes by UA house engineers, who did a better than passable job.
+They are underpriced by sellers who class them along with later reissues.
+They appear to be re-mastered from the original tapes by UA house engineers, who did a better than passable job.
 Whatever the reason, these issue are highly recommended

 9b.
-DIVISION OF UNITED ARTISTS “(P) 1975″
+DIVISION OF UNITED ARTISTS “(P) 1975”

 In contrast to the excellent classic pressings of the first wave under Division of United Artists, above, it seems there was a later attempt to revive the classic brand, which isn’t in the same audio league.
 They bear the legend “(p) 1975 United Artists Music and Records Group” on the label in place of the artists listing, and one found by contributor Stefano was using an old stock Liberty cover.